magpiemodel/magpiemodel.github.io/_magpie22/submission.md

 Welcome to the MAgPIE22 stories submission page.
 Please enter your details and shortly describe your proposed contribution to the stories event.
 For more information please check the [MAgPIE22 stories call for contributions](call).

-Acceptance notifications are planned to be send no later than 31st of January 2022.
+Acceptance notifications are planned to be send no later than 10th of February 2022.
 Please contact us via <magpie@pik-potsdam.de> if you have not heard back from us till then or have questions about the procedure.

 <form class="form" accept-charset="UTF-8" action="https://rse.pik-potsdam.de/magpie/registration/2022contribution.php" method="POST" enctype="multipart/form-data">